hyperledger/besu-docs/versioned_docs/version-23.4.1/private-networks/tutorials/clique.md

 ### 4. Start the first node as the bootnode

-Change to the `Node-1` directory.
+In the `Node-1` directory, start Node-1:

-Start Node-1:

 <!--tabs-->